zicht/filemanager-bundle/res/doc/README.md

 This will have the photo property be loaded as a File instance, and persisted as a basename of an uploaded file if an UploadedFile is bound to the property.

+## Config ##

+For your admin screens to work correctly, you need to tell which template to use.
+Form_theme template shows the allready uploaded image (file).
+SO you can choose to change it.

+Add the following to your config.yml:

+# Twig Configuration
+twig:
+    form:
+        resources:
+            - 'ZichtFileManagerBundle::form_theme.html.twig'

 ## Twig ##

 You can refer files with the file_url() function.
 This function ignores the base path of the file so you can easily add